 At the time, I was user of a group of bulletin boards, and authored a text informing about said group.
 A floppy disk containing both software and text became a major giveaway at the group’s booth at some fair.

 SGML and the bread recipe

-Of course, I typed my share of HTML documents back in the 90s.
+Later in the 90s, I typed my share of HTML documents.

 SGML is a meta-format, similar to its later offspring XML.
-SGML is also a typical brain-child of the 90s: Quite elaborated, somewhat of a mouthful to fully comprehend and implement in software, not without beauty and bright ideas.
-From an author’s perspective, it is somewhat more easy to type than XML.
+SGML is also a typical brain-child of the 90s: Quite elaborated, somewhat of a mouthful to fully comprehend and implement in software, with its own beauty and bright ideas, now considered over-engineered.
+From an author’s perspective, it is (somewhat) nicer to type, compared with XML.

-It became a labor of love, an exercise in joyful over-engineering.
+The whole bread recipe / SGML thing turned into a labor of love and an exercise in joyful over-engineering.
 Where a mere recipe was wanted, I wrote down everything I considered even remotely important for backing sourdough bread.
-A 13 page manual resulted.
-Where a simple sheet of paper would have quite satisfies my mom-in-law, I rigged up a multi-media platform, generating HTML and PDF from the same SGML source.
+(Developers hate documenting?
+I actually enjoy organizing knowledge into text.
+I did then, and I still do.)
+A 13 page manual resulted, where a simple sheet of paper would have quite satisfied my mom-in-law.
+Just for the fun of it, I rigged up a multi-media platform, generating HTML and PDF from the same SGML source.